The Intershop Commerce Management (ICM) provides the necessary data for running the default Intershop PWA deployment via a REST API.

 As a first point of contact for any browser requests directed at a default deployment, the custom nginx reverse proxy webserver serves a number of functions.

-Each of these is seperately configurable (see Building and Running nginx Docker Image).
+Each of these is separately configurable (see Building and Running nginx Docker Image).

 Nginx enables the following features to be used in an Intershop PWA deployment: